 The tribe had many wonderful teaching-tales for a young boy to learn from; how to hunt, what plants to eat, what stars to follow, and this was Sosuke’s favorite thing, to listen till his chin sunk down low and Mother carried him off to bed with his head already dreaming.
 There was one story he especially loved above all others though, and that was the story of the boy who found the end of the world.

-“One day a small boy of 10 wandered away from the tribe,” One of the elders would begin, and Sosuke would get very excited because HE was ten, so it was HIS story.
-“This boy did not listen to his Father who called him, nor to his Mother who called him, he was a very naughty boy.
+“One day a small boy of 10 wandered away from the tribe,” One of the elders would begin, and Sosuke would get very excited and sit up very straight because HE was ten, so it was HIS story.
+“This boy did not listen to his Father who called him, nor to his Mother who called him, for he was a very naughty boy.
 He walked and walked till he came to a great blackness where he could walk no more.
-He looked out at the great emptiness and felt very scared and alone, so he ran back to the tribe as fast as his little feet could take him and never ran away again.”
-Sosuke did not care for the ending of the story, what captivated him was the emptiness.
+He looked out at the vast emptiness and felt very scared and alone, so small was his light in that overwhelming night.
+He ran back to the tribe as fast as his little feet could take him and NEVER ran away again.”
+Sosuke did not care for the ending of the story, what captivated him was the emptiness that nobody would speak of.
 “What does it look like, the end of the world?”
 He would ask, and every time the elder would say calmly “Nothing.”
 “But what does nothing LOOK like?”
 He would ask, and the elder would say only “Like nothing.”

 This frustrated Sosuke so much, he began to think of Nothing constantly.
-All he had ever known was the sea of grass from season to season, never a tree or a mountain or even a river, and he could not even imagine these things, but he felt them in his heart.
+All he had ever known was the sea of grass from season to season, never a tree or a mountain or even a river, and he could not even imagine these things, but he felt them in his heart, and knew them to be true.
 Day after day as he tended the sheep he looked as hard as he could to the horizon but saw only grass and sky.
-So long did he think about this that he knew he had to go find it for himself.
+So long did he think about this that he knew he had to go find it for himself, for no other would.
 He would have to leave the tribe.